PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 To explain:

 - `docker run` is the command,
 - `-i` asks Docker to run this image "interactively" (stealing our window)
+  - Note: *We will change this to `-d` (daemon mode) later when we've confirmed everything is working properly*
 - `-p 4000:4000` is asking Docker to map a port from the container to the host
   - *This is where you can change the outward-facing port*
   - *A common mistake is to include the IP here (like 127.0.0.1:4000:4000) - **don't do this** as it'll only bind to a single adapter inside the container.
 Let it bind to all (0.0.0.0) which is the default behaviour*
 - `-v` is a little tricky, but you're asking Docker to mount a "volume"
-  - `$(xxx)` means run `xxx` as an inline command that should be expanded out
+  - `$(xxx)` means run `xxx` as an inline command that should be expanded out first
   - `pwd` is a Bash command that returns the full path to the current directory
-  - `/usr/src/app` is where we want it to appear within the container
+  - `/usr/src/app` is where we want it to 'appear' within the container
 - `blog/latest` is the image that we want to use - *so if you changed it above, replace it here*

 The trickiest part I've had with working with Docker on Windows is mounting volumes.
 Jekyll has some **great** functionality where it can monitor files in a directory and constantly re-generate them if they change on disk - which is awesome for testing your site and ensuring your Markdown is playing nice, especially while you're learning.